k2-fsa/sherpa/README.md

 ### RTF test

-We provide a demo `./sherpa/bin/decode_mainifest.py` to decode the test-clean dataset from the LibriSpeech corpus.
+We provide a demo [./sherpa/bin/decode_mainifest.py](./sherpa/bin/decode_mainifest.py) to decode the `test-clean` dataset from the LibriSpeech corpus.

 It creates 50 connections to the server using websockets and sends audio files to the server for recognition.

-At the end, it will show you the RTF and WER.
+At the end, it will display the RTF and the WER.

 [icefall]: https://github.com/k2-fsa/icefall/